-On 10 November 2017, the Company announced that it had successfully completed a Private Placement raising gross proceeds in the amount of NOK 2,032,000,000 (approximately USD 250,000,000) through the placing of 31,750,000 new shares at a subscription price of NOK 64 per share.
+On 9 May 2018, the Company announced that it had successfully completed the Private Placement raising gross proceeds in the amount of NOK 2,026,800,000 (approximately USD 250 million) through the placing of 29,805,883 new shares at a subscription price of NOK 68.00 per share.
 For more details on this Private Placement, please refer to Section 5 - The Private Placement.

-11.8 Balance Sheet Data
+12.8 Balance Sheet Information

-As of 30 September 2017, the Group's total assets were USD 223.0 million, consisting primarily of cash and capitalised newbuilding costs, the Semi 1.
+As of 31 March 2018, the Group's total assets were USD 469.6 million, consisting primarily of cash and capitalised newbuilding costs for the Semi 1 and Semi 2.
 The total newbuilding cost for Semi 1 will be USD 365 million plus capitalized costs.
 The payments to the yard are payable in two equal instalments.
-The first instalment of USD 182.5 million was paid by Seatankers shortly after the agreement was entered into, while the remaining instalment is payable upon delivery of the rig.
-As of 30 September 2017 the first instalment of USD 182.5 million to the yard has been capitalized in the balance sheet, in addition to some other newbuilding costs of USD 1.5 million.
-Please see Section 13.3 for further details for this transaction.
+The first instalment of USD 182.5 million was paid shortly after the agreement was entered into, while the remaining instalment is payable upon delivery of the rig.
+As of 31 March 2018 the first instalment of USD 182.5 million.
+Please see Section 14.2 for further details for this transaction.
+The total newbuilding cost for Semi 2 will be USD 400.0 million plus capitalized costs.
+The payments to the yard are payable in two equal instalments.
+The first instalment of USD 200.0 million was paid shortly after the agreement was entered into, while the remaining instalment shortly after the agreement was entered of USD 1.5 million.
+Please see Section 14.2 for further details for this transaction.
+The total newbuilding cost for Semi 2 will be USD 400.0 million plus capitalized costs.
+The payments to the yard are payable in two equal instalments.
+The first instalment of USD 200.0 million was paid shortly after the agreement was entered into, while the remaining instalment is payable upon delivery of the rig.
+As of 31 March 2018 the first instalment of USD 200.0 million was paid shortly after the agreement was entered into, while the remaining instalment is payable upon delivery of the rig.
+As of 31 March 2018 the first instalment of USD 200.0 million to the yard has been capitalized in the balance sheet, in addition to some other newbuilding costs of USD 1.5 million.
+Please see Section 14.4 for further details for this transaction.

-As of 30 September 2017, the Group's total equity was USD 222.5 million, due to the net proceeds of the USD 230 million private placement completed in March 2017, offset by the loss in the period from incorporation to 30 September 2017.
+As of 31 March 2018, the Group's total equity was USD 468.3 million, due to issued share capital and additional paid in capital of USD 77.8 million and USD 395.6 million, respectively, partially offset by the loss in the period from incorporation to 31 March 2018.

-As of 30 September 2017, the Group's total liabilities were USD 0.5 million, due to other current liabilities and amounts due to related parties.
+As of 31 March 2018, the Group's total liabilities were USD 1.3 million, due to other current liabilities and amounts due to related parties.

-11.9 Working Capital Statement
+12.9 Working Capital Statement